 How much Money You can Receive from Social Security

-Monthly Social Security Disability Benefits vary from person to person, based upon an individual’s lifetime earnings record., up to $2663/month.
+Monthly Social Security Disability Benefits vary from person to person, based upon an individual’s lifetime earnings record, up to $3,050/month in 2021.
 The disabled recipient’s spouse, dependent children and/or parents may also be eligible for benefits, subject to a “family maximum.”
 A Social Security Disability recipient is usually also enrolled in Medicare two years from the date of onset of disability.
 Other income from other sources does not usually effect the amount of Social Security Disability benefits one receives, however other governmental payments, included workers’ compensation payments, can sometimes effect benefit amounts.